tejasmhos/data-512-final-project/final_project_plan.md

 - There is a chance that the data may be contain a number of missing values.
 In this case, I will have to determine how to deal with these data points in the best possible way for my analysis.
 - The data is also very large (1.8 gigabytes).
 This number will certainly go down after I perform the filtering operation, but I will need to think of ways to make my research reproducible in case the data does not fit on the Github repository.
+- The data does not list the gender of both the victim or the suspect.
+It lists the sex, which is binary in nature.
+Gender is not binary, and can be changed.
+The data only contains binary sex as a descriptor.
+This is a limitation, as the NYPD has incidents of discrimination and harrassment against transgendered individuals.
+For this reason, this data would have served quite a useful purpose to determine whether crimes against transgendered and non-binary individuals were underreported.
+Without this data, this analysis becomes impossible, as the sex does not address this question.

 ## Analysis That Will Be Conducted